 The AMD Ryzen ‘G’ series processors feature a powerful integrated GPU from the Radeon Vega Series.

-While they have a weaker CPU performance than their non-iGPU grade counterparts such as the AMD Ryzen 3 3100 and AMD Ryzen 3 3300X, they are great for budget builds.
-Essentially, you would want to go for these if you do not want to invest separately on a dedicated graphics card.
+While they have a weaker CPU performance than their non-iGPU grade counterparts, such as the AMD Ryzen 3 3100 and AMD Ryzen 3 3300X, they are great for budget builds.
+Essentially, you would want to go for these if you do not wish to invest separately in a dedicated graphics card.

 How Many Cores Does Rocket League Need?

 According to the official requirements, the recommended amount of cores is 4.
-However, the game can run perfectly find even on a dual core processor.
+However, the game can run ideally find, even on a dual-core processor.

 As such, the game isn’t quite taxing on the CPU resources.

-However, if you have a lot of background applications running at the same time, particularly live streaming service, then you will need a CPU with a higher number of cores.
+However, if you have many background applications running simultaneously, particularly live streaming service, you will need a CPU with a higher number of cores.

 For Rocket League STREAMING PC BUILD, a CPU with High Core Count Matters

-As mentioned earlier, if you stream your Rocket League sessions online on platforms like Twitch, YouTube, or if you have any kind of screen recording software running in the background, then that can take a lot of your CPU resources.
+As mentioned earlier, if you stream your Rocket League sessions online on platforms like Twitch or YouTube, or if you have any screen recording software running in the background, that can take a lot of your CPU resources.

 Streaming using the x264 software encoding can eat up your core and thread counts.
 In addition to that, the x264 software encoding scales up well with the more cores and threads you have.

-In other more, the higher the core count of your processor, the smoother will be your streams.
+In other words, the higher your processor’s core count, the smoother your streams will be.

-While we do not recommend that you go over the top and invest on an Intel Core i7/i9 or and Ryzen 7/9 processor as they can get quite expensive, we do recommend that you at least procure an Intel Core i5 or a Ryzen 5 processor from the latest generation for a Rocket League Streaming gaming PC build.
+While we do not recommend that you go over the top and invest in an Intel Core i7/i9 or and Ryzen 7/9 processor, as they can get quite expensive, we do recommend that you at least procure an Intel Core i5 or a Ryzen 5 processor from the latest generation for a Rocket League Streaming gaming PC build.

 Encoding can be taxing on your system. x264 will utilize a lot of your CPU, resulting in lower FPS.
 Alternatively, GPU encoding (e.g. NVIDIA NVENC) utilizes a dedicated encoder in the GPU, allowing you to play and stream without compromising game performance .
 If you want to use x264, start with very fast preset, and experiment with them until you find your sweet spot. – stream.twitch.tv